matt-manes/HeatMapper/README.md

 java -jar ./out/HeatMapper.jar
 ```

-To use your own data (downloaded from strava or a device), provide the directory as a command line argument:
+To use your own data (downloaded from strava or a device), provide the directory as a command line
+argument:

 ```console
 java -jar ./out/HeatMapper.jar some/path/containing/files
 ```

+A different data directory can also be specified in `settings.json`.

-The first time HeatMapper is run, a `settings.json` file will be generated and populated with default values:
+The first time HeatMapper is run, a `settings.json` file will be generated and populated with
+default values:

 ```json
 {